 Everyone needs a little pick-me-up from time to time.
 Whether it is coffee, caffeinated soda, or energy drinks, people turn to caffeine in growing numbers to give them a boost.
 Caffeine use has soared in the United States.
 In fact, an issue of New Scientist reported that about 90 percent of North Americans say they use some form of caffeine every day.

-Along with withdrawal symptoms, caffeine causes other physical issues including dehydration, jitteriness, and stomach problems.
+Along with withdrawal symptoms, caffeine causes other physical issues including dehydration, nausea, nervousness, jitteriness, and stomach problems.

 Caffeinated beverages may also exacerbate certain health conditions, including:

 - Irritable bowel syndrome